Red Summer: Other events

+On October 4, 1919, hundreds of striking workers assaulted a stalled street car bearing 40 black strikebreakers.
+At first the mob resorted to heckling, then the throwing of rocks, and eventually, the mob dragged the strikebreakers from their streetcar and beat them, dragging them through the streets.
+The hysteria led to an eight block mob leaving many unconscious in its wake leading to the state militia and federal troops stepping in to intervene.
+Martial law was enacted and many historians agree that it was the Riot of 1919 that broke the unions in Gary.

 Chronology

 This list is primarily, but not exclusively, based on George Edmund Haynes's report, as summarized in the New York Times (1919).

 Responses

 In September 1919, in response to the Red Summer, the African Blood Brotherhood formed in northern cities to serve as an "armed resistance" movement.
 Protests and appeals to the federal government continued for weeks.
 A letter from the National Equal Rights League, dated November 25, appealed to Wilson's international advocacy for human rights: "We appeal to you to have your country undertake for its racial minority that which you forced Poland and Austria to undertake for their racial minorities."

 Haynes's report

 The October 1919 report by Dr. George Edmund Haynes is a call to national action, and was published in The New York Times and other major newspapers.
 Haynes noted that lynchings were a national problem.
 As President Wilson had noted in a 1918 speech: from 1889 to 1918, more than 3,000 people had been lynched; 2,472 were black men, and 50 were black women.
 Haynes said that states had shown themselves "unable or unwilling" to put a stop to lynchings, and seldom prosecuted the murderers.
 The fact that white men had also been lynched in the North, he argued, demonstrated the national nature of the overall problem: "It is idle to suppose that murder can be confined to one section of the country or to one race."
 He connected the lynchings to the widespread racial riots against blacks in 1919: